 The Transcription App retrieved from the CMS all data and images associated with each catalogue record, which could then be supplemented with data collected as part of Stages 1 and 2.
 Metadata records (presented as lookups) were filtered through to the Transcription App so only high quality pre-validated records (master records) can be seen and associated with specimen records.
-If no relevant master records were retrieved, data was entered verbatim, reviewed by the project support assistant (Stage 6) and used as the basis for creating additional master records were available for association.
+If no relevant master records were retrieved, data was entered verbatim, reviewed by the project support assistant (Stage 6) and used as the basis for creating additional master records (Stage 7).
+In this way, transcription became increasingly efficient over time as more master records were available for association.
 Transcription was based on labels imaged at the same time as specimens (Stage 2) and images of accession registers attached to catalogue records (Stage 1).